-City Of Norfolk Annual Water Quality Report For January 1 to December 31, 2013
+Annual Water Quality Report For January 1 to December 31, 2016

-This report is intended to provide you with important information about your drinking water and the efforts made by the City Of Norfolk water system to provide safe drinking water.
+This report is intended to provide you with important information about your drinking water and the efforts made by the CITY OF NORFOLK water system to provide safe drinking water.

 Para Clientes Que Hablan Español: Este informe contiene información muy importante sobre el agua que usted bebe.
-Tradúzcalo ó hable con alquien que lo entienda bien.
+Tradúzcalo ó hable con alguien que lo entienda bien.

-For more information regarding this report, contact:
+For more information regarding this report, or to request a hard copy, contact: